How Do You Fix Humming Fluorescent Lights?January 28, 2013 | 3:13 pm

 In this series, our experts address some of the most common and helpful questions that we receive from customers and community members alike.
 This month’s question focuses on when a geothermal system might be a good option for you.

-Question for Our Experts:
+Question for Our Experts: How Do You Fix Humming Fluorescent Lights?

 “I have a fluorescent light fixture that has begun to hum like crazy – it’s very annoying.
 I have made sure that the bulb is firmly in place, but it continues to hum.
 What could this be, and what should I do about it?
 Are there better lighting options than fluorescents?”

-Our Experts’ Answer:
+Our Experts’ Answers:

 The Short Answer